FluxCapacitor2/FluxCapacitor2/README.md

 ## 👋 Hi there!
 ### ℹ About Me
-I am a high school student that loves programming and open-source software.
+I am a high school student and hobbyist programmer.

 ---